-We want to collect and share concepts that can be used to support researchers in the uptake of Open Science practices, that have already proven to be useful.
+We collect and share concepts that can be used to support researchers in the uptake of Open Science practices, that have already proven to be useful.
 Below we are working on a collection of these.
-We will also add best practices of researchers undertaking Open Science as an inspiration for others.
+You can also find best practices of researchers undertaking Open Science as an inspiration for others.
 We would love to get pointers from you for this as well.

 Inspiring Institutional Open Science Programmes: